Check out our Next Video: Basic Database Terminology

 As you saw, it would be a good idea to stop trying to visualize data tables in the form of spreadsheets.
 They are different.

-It is everything you need to start a career in data science from Mathematics and Statistics, through R, Python, and SQL, to Machine learning and Deep learning (with TensorFlow).
+P.S.
+If you’re interested in a data science career, check out the 365 Data Science Training.
+It covers everything you need from Mathematics and Statistics, through R, Python, and SQL, to Machine learning and Deep learning (with TensorFlow).